Bill Palatucci: Politics and law

 Bill Palatucci's relationship as Chris Christie's "right hand" began with joint work on Christine Todd Whiman's unsuccessful campaign in the 1990 United States Senate election in New Jersey, continuing with Christie recruiting Palatucci to his law firm Dughi & Hewit in 1993.
 Leading its government affairs practice, Palatucci became a partner of the firm in 2001.
 Their close relationship has been emphasized by Christie's frequent hugging of Palatucci, despite the latter's aversion to being touched.
 During the 1992 United States presidential election, Palatucci served as executive-director of the Bush-Quayle campaign in New Jersey, unsuccessful at the state and national levels.
 In 2002, Palatucci's recommendation to Karl Rove, Senior Advisor to then-President George W. Bush, supported Christie being nominated to serve as United States Attorney for the District of New Jersey.
 Palatucci served as chairman of Christie's successful 2013 reelection campaign for Governor of New Jersey.

 In November 2010, Palatucci was nominated to serve on the New Jersey Apportionment Commission, redrawing legislative and congressional districts based on the demographic information of the 2010 United States census.
 From 2005 to 2008, Palatucci served as Chairman of Westfield, New Jersey's Recreation Commission.

-During the 2016 Republican National Convention, Palatucci was one of four informally designated "whips" on the party's rules committee who had been tapped by the Donald Trump campaign to quash a possible insurrection by the Never Trump movement.
-With Chris Christie initially leading the 2016 presidential transition of Donald Trump, Palatucci served as White House Transition Coordinator and General Counsel until both were terminated on November 11, 2016.

 Among his significant donations to political campaigns, Palatucci has generally supported Republican candidates running for New Jersey and federal offices.
 In 2010, Palatucci was elected to the Republican National Committee.

 In August 2020, following eight years working at Gibbons P.C., Palatucci joined the law firm McCarter & English.

+RNC and Trump

+During the 2016 Republican National Convention, Palatucci was one of four informally designated "whips" on the party's rules committee who had been tapped by the Donald Trump campaign to quash a possible insurrection by the Never Trump movement.
+With Chris Christie initially leading the 2016 presidential transition of Donald Trump, Palatucci served as White House Transition Coordinator and General Counsel until both were terminated on November 11, 2016.
+In 2023, Palatucci, who has been a longtime RNC member and Trump skeptic commented on the attempts to remove Trump-appointed RNC Chair Ronna McDaniel stating it is difficult to remove a party chair, however “it’s not over until it’s over.”
+He pledged his support for RNC Chair candidate attorney Harmeet Dhillon.